Paid Media on Social and Mobile with Greg Johns

 As an expert in paid digital media services, Greg should know.
 In this interview he digs into some of the details of how paid media, loyalty marketing, database marketing work, and how those channels can be combined with ads on social networks.
 The recipe for success in both B2B and B2C paid media is similar to the formula for success in earned media – it’s about knowing and targeting your most profitable customers, he says.

 Data mining firms like Acxiom (@Acxiom) and Datalogix “probably know more about us than we do,” he says.
 They specialize in personalizing communications without violating privacy guidelines, and are remarkably good at it.
-In the US, privacy violations can be exceedingly expensive, which is why my firm Comply Socially certifies marketers in Social Media Privacy Awareness.
+In the US, privacy violations can be exceedingly expensive, which is why I created a course to certify PR professionals in Social Media Privacy Awareness.

 What makes the social networks so powerful is they have actual profiles of prospective customers.
 That enables advertisers to personalize messages and target the most profitable customer segments at an unprecedented levels, which is what’s contributing to the rapid growth of social networks as ad platforms.